duparq/hwa/README.md

 Feedback
 ========

 Feedbacks will be greatly appreciated.
-For any bug report, question or if you think you have an idea that would enhance HWA, please use my gmail address (duparq) and put HWA in the object.
+For any bug report, question or suggestion, please use my gmail address (duparq) and put HWA in the object.

 License